 When Genie outfits Aladdin, the screen behind them has two pictures on it, one with Genie in a shirt, tie and eye-patch.
 This is a reference to a very famous ad campaign by David Ogilvy known as "The Man In The Hathaway Shirt".

-As of 2015, this is the only theatrically released Disney animated feature where Frank Welker has a credited speaking role (the Cave of Wonders), as opposed to just providing vocal effects for animal characters.
+As of 2015, this and Oliver & Company (1988) are the only theatrically released Disney animated feature where Frank Welker has a credited speaking role (the Cave of Wonders) in this film, as opposed to just providing vocal effects for animal characters.

 As they try to recover Genie's lamp, Jasmine, Abu, and even the carpet technically become Genie's masters at least for a second, as they did hold the lamp (however, never summoned Genie).
 Just as that, Aladdin also was Jafar's master a few moments, as he held the lamp before Genie sent it away.